Electric car charger installation costs in 2025

 For those lucky enough to have a driveway, garage or other form of off-street parking, getting a home charger – sometimes called a wallbox – installed should be one of the first things you investigate as you begin looking at making the switch to electric motoring, even before you check out how much you can save on your new electric car through Carwow.

-The UK government used to issue grants of up to £350 to help towards the cost of getting a home EV charger installed, but this grant ended in March 2022, and now only landlords or people who live in flats can apply for a grant.
+The government previously offered grants of up to £350 to help homeowners cover the cost of installing a home EV charger.
+However, this grant ended in March 2022.
+Now, only landlords or people living in flats are eligible to apply for the grant – homeowners can no longer receive this funding.

 That means understanding the prices involved in getting a wallbox installed has never been more important, and this guide breaks down some of the costs you can expect to encounter.